 By Taylor Owens

 Hannibal, Missouri was founded in 1819 by Moses D. Bates as a river town.
-This town soon became a principal docking port for steamboats, flatboats, and packet streamers traveling the upper Mississippi.
+This town soon became a principal docking port for steamboats, flatboats, and packet steamers traveling the upper Mississippi.

 By 1845, Hannibal achieved city status and by 1860, the population had more than doubled.